 Have a well written resume

-Keep in mind, employers are far more likely to reject a candidate over a poorly resume with spelling errors and grammar inconsistencies as opposed to name, gender or racial bias.
+Keep in mind, employers are far more likely to reject a candidate over a poorly written resume with spelling errors and grammar inconsistencies as opposed to name, gender or racial bias.
 Having a well written resume is also often overlooked in the rush to get out as many applications as fast as possible.
-Learn the details of what makes a perfect resume here, or, if you need to make a resume in a short period of time, you may want to consider using Resume Genius’ resume building software here.
+Learn the details of what makes a perfect resume in our how to write a resume guide, or, if you need to make a resume in a short period of time, you may want to consider using Resume Genius’ resume builder software.

 Be professional online